-The Lake Township Planning Commission on February 21, 2023, after the Public Hearing, passed a resolution of adopted of the proposed Master Plan.
-The Master Plan was then sent to the Lake Township Board for formal adoption.
-The Lake Township Board passed the resolution of formal adoption on March 14, 2023.
+The Lake Township Planning Commission formally adopted the Lake Township Master Plan on February 21, 2023.
+The Lake Township Board passed a resolution of concurrence on March 14, 2023.

 Plan Implementation

 The Lake Township Master Plan was developed to provide a vision of the Township's future.
 It will serve as a tool for decision making on future development proposals.
 The plan will also act as a guide for future public investment and service decisions, such as the local budget, grant applications, road maintenance and development, community group activities, tax incentive decisions and administration of utilities and services.
 On an annual basis, the Township Planning Commission will review the goals and objectives of the master plan and identify objectives to be completed that year.
 The review will be shared with the Township Board.
 These identified priority items will be the focus of the Planning Commission's activity throughout that particular year.
 This will allow the Planning Commission to work on a proactive basis to better accomplish the goals identified in the master plan.